chriskhanhtran/chriskhanhtran.github.io/_posts/2020-02-01-cnn-sentence-classification.md

     Training complete!
 Best accuracy: 83.32%

-As Deep Learning model can overfit the training data, it's important to save our model when it fits our validation data just right.
+As Deep Learning model can overfit training data quickly, it's important to save our model when it fits validation data just right.
 After training, we can load our model from the last checkpoint to make predictions.

 ```python